austinrovge/austinrovge.com/README.md

 # austinrovge.com
-This is a redesign of my personal site that serves as a way to learn ReactJS.
+This is a redesign of my personal site that serves as a way for me to learn ReactJS.

 SASS and ReactJS must be compiled before the webpage can be accessed.
 The NGINX config for react-router to work must be moved and symbolically linked.